 - Here is a review of the RealACC soldering helping hand (6 arms)

-Pro Tip: Get some blue tack as well, it’s useful for holding small stuff like wires and tiny components.
+Pro Tip: Get some blu-tack as well, it’s useful for holding small stuff like wires and tiny components.

 There are times you want to remove solder, when you apply too much solder, or you want to apply fresh solder to the joint.
-De-solder wick, or solder sucker will come in handy.
+De-solder wick, or a solder sucker are essential.

 De-solder Wick acts like a sponge that absorbs molten solder, while solder sucker uses a small air vacuum to suck up solder out of a heated joint.
 If you don’t know what to get, I suggest getting the solder wick, as I’ve always found it more effective.